zuozhenggh/learning-library/workshops/auto-scale-adwc/README.md

 - Bookmark this page for future reference.
 If you already have an Oracle Cloud account then you can skip this section.

 - Please click on the URL to create your <a class=“trial-link”  href="https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:ex:tb:::RC_NAMK181017P00031:ADW_IMHOL&SC=:ex:tb:::RC_NAMK181017P00031:ADW_IMHOL&pcode=NAMK181017P00031" target="trial">Free Account</a> and complete all the required steps.
-When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
-Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.
+When you complete the registration process you will receive a $300 credit that will enable you to complete the lab for free.
+Additionally, you will have 1000s of hours left over to continue to explore the Oracle Cloud.

 - Soon after requesting your trial you will receive the following email.